fanchlegal/framepy/docs/source/introduction.rst

 The primary intention of this project is to implement a web framework to make it easy to develop highly modular web applications.

-Another major goal is to implement a database abstraction layer which can be used with any kind of database systems, be it an RDBMS or NoSQL database.
+Another major goal is to implement a :ref:`database abstraction layer <dal>` which can be used with any kind of database systems, be it an RDBMS or NoSQL database.

 Following goals have been set: